DonggeLiu/LeetBox/README.md

 ## Language

-All questions are attempted with `Python3`
+<center>"Life is short
+(You need `Python3`)."</center>

+<p align="right"> -- Bruce Eckel </p>

 ## Focus

-Since this is my extracurricular activity, I will focus on the questions I am interested the most first:
+As this is merely an extracurricular activity, I will be cherry-picking the intriguing questions:

 1. Category: Algorithm
-2. Difficulty: Medium
+2. Difficulty: Medium-Hard

 ## Warning/Error/Formatting issues